 For example: If you have an eCommerce app, having a chatbot for Facebook, Twitter or SMS service will serve you the benefit.
 You can look around for the positive facts about each messaging platform and the type of audiences that they have.
 For instance, the benefits of having a Facebook chatbot is it has a huge user-base, lets you have the marketing insights/stats, and more.
 So, before moving on to the chatbot development phase, analyze if the features of a platform compliment your business.

 Almost every industry is leveraging chatbots for efficient customer service.
 Online retail, healthcare, banking, telecommunications are to name a few.
 However, depending upon the industry, the complexity and involvement of humans can be defined.

 While chatbots are capable of handling a majority of inquiries, there are instances where human agents have to take over the conversation.
 In such scenarios, live customer service should be made available to handle the query or a revert (through mail or call) should be scheduled.
 Although the latest technologies used while building a chatbot makes them understand the customer, problem context, and learn as they grow, the complexity of queries requires human intervention to serve customers with 100% satisfaction.

 5. Get Started with a Pilot Chatbot Project

 Before you introduce a full-fledged chatbot of your business to the customers, it is recommended to test their requirements and expectations from it.
 From example: You can get started with a pilot chatbot that includes the basic functionality that you think will help users.

-During this chatbot-customer engagement, you can comprehend the high-end requirements that your customers have from the chatbot, which can further help you in developing a chatbot that can maximize productivity of your business and server your customers, better.
+During this chatbot-customer engagement, you can comprehend the high-end requirements that your customers have from the chatbot, which can further help you in developing a chatbot that can maximize the productivity of your business and serve your customers, better.

 If you want Daffodil to help you to identify chatbot use cases in your business, schedule a free 30 min consultation with our Chatbot expert, Nitin Goyal